We get a lot of questions in our e-mail about Lumineers. Let me tell you what I think about them.

 So is that a good idea – to not prepare the teeth before placing porcelain veneers?

 Placing extra-thin porcelain veneers without any tooth preparation actually makes the artistry of a new smile makeover more difficult.
 But the way Lumineers is promoted to dentists, they make it sound easier.
 Adding 0.3 millimeter to the thickness of the teeth can easily make them look bulky.
 They also have to be made about 2 millimeters longer.
 And they could end up with a rounded look, because they have to be feathered out on the sides.
-Now with great artistic skills, a dentist and a laboratory technician can work within these constraints and still produce a beautiful result, but it is harder, not easier.
-Lumineers, however, seem to attract dentists with less artistic inclination and skill, because that is the focus of Den-Mat's marketing efforts.
-I haven't yet seen a Lumineers case that looked beautiful to my eyes.
-So the question becomes, is the tradeoff worth it?
-Is the idea of not having your teeth prepared attractive enough to you that you will sacrifice the beauty of the smile design?
+A dentist and a laboratory technician can work within these constraints and still produce a beautiful result, but it is harder, not easier.
+Lumineers, however, have to be made at the Lumineers laboratory, and they seem to have trouble producing beautiful results within these constraints.
+In addition, they attract dentists with less artistic inclination and skill, because that is the focus of DenMat’s marketing efforts.
+I haven’t yet seen a Lumineers case that I would judge as beautiful.
+I have seen no-prep cases where the results looked beautiful, but never with Lumineers.
+Again, that seems to be a combination of the lower quality aesthetics produced by the Lumineers lab and the type of dentists who tend to do Lumineers cases.

 Let’s illustrate with a case study.
 Below is a case that was posted on the Lumineers website in late December 2008 as a “case of the week:”

-Yes, her teeth are whiter in the "after" picture.
+Yes, her teeth are whiter in the “after” picture.
 But is her smile really improved?
-Frankly, I like her "before" smile better.
-A little bleaching wouldn't have hurt.
-But in her "after" smile, the teeth look a little too long, too bulky, and too rounded.
+Frankly, I like her “before” smile better.
+The whitening could have been achieved with simple bleaching for a superior result.
+In her “after” smile, the teeth look a little too long, too bulky, and too rounded.
+To me, they make her face look a little fat.

 One patient wrote to me and complained that her lip was catching on her Lumineers.
 This can be a problem when the teeth are made a little thicker.

-Another problem with a no-preparation technique is that you will likely end up with a slight ridge at the edge of the veneer.
+Another potential problem with a no-preparation technique is that you can end up with a slight ridge at the edge of the veneer.
 This ridge could attract stains and plaque.
 Or, it could irritate the gums.
-Again, this can be managed with excellent cosmetic dentistry skills, but those skills aren't generally possessed by Lumineers dentists.
+Again, this can be managed with excellent cosmetic dentistry skills and a quality laboratory, but those skills aren’t generally possessed by Lumineers dentists.

 Should you get Lumineers?

-But have them done by an expert cosmetic dentist.
-The manufacturer, Den-Mat, is promoting them as easy to place, and they offer a two-day course after which the dentist is certified to place Lumineers and they get to be on Den-Mat's referral list.
+The manufacturer, DenMat, is promoting their brand as easy to place, and they offer a two-day course after which the dentist is certified to place Lumineers and they get to be on DenMat’s referral list.
 But two days is nowhere near enough time to turn a general dentist into a cosmetic dentist.
 Many cosmetic dentists feel that it takes three to five years, attending numerous continuing education classes and working to apply the principles learned, to become a good cosmetic dentist.
-And even then, the dentist needs to be artistically inclined to start with and passionate about esthetics.
+And even then, the dentist needs to be artistically inclined to start with and passionate about aesthetics.
 Using a no-preparation technique requires more, not less, artistic ability.
 To find an expert cosmetic dentist, go to our find a cosmetic dentist section.

 For comparison, below is a case done with another brand of ultra-thin veneers, done by an expert cosmetic dentist in our mynewsmile.com network, and the results are truly beautiful.
 Alexandra came to Dr. J. Fred Arnold, of Lexington, Kentucky, immediately after getting her braces off.
 She was pleased that her teeth were straight, but felt they were too small and that she showed too much gum when smiling.
 She was getting ready to leave for college and hoped Dr. Arnold could improve her smile even more.

 Dr. Arnold did 12 ultra-thin porcelain veneers with no tooth preparation, but did not use the Lumineers brand.
 Instead, he used his master ceramist, Mike Morris.
 He also performed a gum lift.
 Alexandra was thrilled with the final result.
-To read more about Dr. Arnold, please visit our Kentucky page.
+To read more about Dr. Arnold, click here.

 This is truly a lovely result.
 I honestly must say that I have never seen a beautiful result with Lumineers.
 But I have seen gorgeous work with other ultra-thin porcelains, some, like the above case, using a no-preparation technique.